Can the US Achieve Cervical Cancer Herd Immunity? | LatestLY

 Currently a "nine-valent" vaccine — protecting against nine strains of HPV that together account for 90% of cervical cancers — is licensed in the US.
 Other nations use vaccines tailored to two or four variants.

-Research published in the journal JAMA Pediatrics, has found the extensive HPV vaccination program in the US has driven major reductions in cervical cancer diagnosis, including among unvaccinated women.
+Research published in the journal JAMA Pediatrics has found that the extensive HPV vaccination program in the US has driven major reductions in cervical cancer diagnoses, including among unvaccinated women.

-"Our study demonstrates evidence for herd immunity against cervical cancer-causing HPV in one community and in the setting of high vaccination rates and a gender-neutral vaccination strategy, that is, vaccination of both boys and girls," said the study's senior author, pediatrician Jessica Kahn from the Albert Einstein College of Medicine, US.
+"Our study demonstrates evidence for herd immunity against cervical cancer-causing HPV in one community and in the setting of high vaccination rates and a gender-neutral vaccination strategy, that is, vaccination of both boys and girls," said the study's senior author, pediatrician Jessica Kahn from the Albert Einstein College of Medicine in New York City.

 The analysis of nearly 20 years of data from the group found that HPV infections covered by vaccines declined substantially.
 In the case of bivalent vaccines, which target two strains, there was a 98% decrease in infection.